tonezone6/swiftui-extensions/README.md

         }
     }
     .sheet(isPresented: $isPresented, detents: [.medium, .large]) {
         Text("This is the new iOS 16 sheet using detents!
-Previous iOS version will display a regular sheet.")
+Previous iOS versions will display a regular sheet.")
     }
 }
 ```